azaki13/AZANCast/README.md

 #
 # I will add more description later.
 Feel free to comment.
 # Apology: I realize this is YAAP (Yet Another Azan Player) but I felt I needed to put this together.
 There is another player https://github.com/OJ7/AdhanCast which also seems like a good and clean implementation.
+# Some ToDo items: 1.
+Put configuration/personalization via interactive Azanconfig.py to write to Azan.conf file.
+#                     This will make selection of devices names simpler.
+#                  2. Change user to azan instead of default pi.
+Set AZANHOME path variable accordingly
+#                  3. List all Python modules to be installed in requirements.txt